 Esser provided the names of several medications that work best to help prevent pets from getting bit.
 They are Vectra, Advantix and, not as popular, Frontline.

-Page 3 of 3 - "The most important point is preventing the bite," she said.
+"The most important point is preventing the bite," she said.
 "No ticks means no disease."

 BluePearl Veterinary Partners also provided tips on how to protect your pets.

 • Talk with your veterinarian about vaccinating your pet against Lyme disease.

 • Talk with your veterinarian about the best way to prevent fleas and ticks from latching on to your pet.

 • They may suggest an oral medication where your pet is simply given a pill once a month or they may encourage spot-on medications, medicated shampoos, powders, tick dips or tick collars.